-This full report should be dictated at the conclusion of the surgical procedure.
-Identifying Data: Name of patient, medical record number; name of dictating physician, date of dictation.

-Attending Surgeon and Service:

-Date of Procedure:
+This full report should be dictated at the conclusion of the This full report of surgical procedure.
+Surgical procedure.
+Contract Data: Name of patient, of patient, of subscience, of the subscience of the subscine of the subscien medical record number; name of dictating physician, date of dictation.
+Attending Surgeon and Service: Date of Procedure: Preoperative Diagnosis: Postoperative Diagnosis: Procedure Performed: Names of Surgeon and Assistants: Type of Anesthesia Used: Estimated Blood Loss (EBL): Fluid and Blood Products Administered During Operation: Specimens: Pathology, cultures, blood samples.
+Drains and Tubes Placed: Complications: Consultations Intraoperatively: Indications for Surgery: Brief history of patient and indications for surgery.

-Preoperative Diagnosis:

-Postoperative Diagnosis:

-Procedure Performed:

-Names of Surgeon and Assistants:

-Type of Anesthesia Used:

-Estimated Blood Loss (EBL):

-Fluid and Blood Products Administered During Operation:

-Specimens: Pathology, cultures, blood samples.

-Drains and Tubes Placed:

-Complications:

-Consultations Intraoperatively:

-Indications for Surgery: Brief history of patient and indications for surgery.
 Findings: Describe gross findings and frozen section results relayed to operating room.
 Description of Operation: Position of patient; skin prep and draping; location and types of incisions; details of procedure from beginning to end, including description of surgical findings, both normal and abnormal.
 Intraoperative studies or x-rays; hemostatic and closure techniques; dressings applied.
 Needle and sponge counts as reported by operative nurse.
 Patient's condition and disposition.
 Send copies of report to surgeons and referring physicians.